-It’s a conundrum by people write poetry – or poems, or rhymes or lyrics or whatever you want to call them.
+Why people write poetry – or poems, or rhymes or lyrics or whatever you want to call them – is a conundrum.
 Perhaps it is the result of the constant, unsuccessful search for the perfect image, expression or line of verse – always hoping the next poem might be the perfect one.
 Perhaps it is because of the beauty in poetry and the fact that certain poems reflect precisely what we feel or what we remember.
 In that way, poetry is like countless invisible, fragile cords that tie the poet to the reader – a different cord for every poem and every reader.

 A rather scathing reviewer once called this kind of thing “domestic poetry” – small-time stream of consciousness stuff, on unimportant personal issues and temporary themes.